Megan Thee Stallion Says She Has No Peace Since Tory Lanez Shooting

 Lanez was supposed to receive his sentence on Monday, but the hearing will continue on Tuesday as time ran over.
 Prosecutors want Lanez to serve 13 years.

-Tory Lanez‘s legal team continues to push for reduced sentencing.
+Tory Lanez‘s legal team pushed for reduced sentencing.
 Instead of time in jail, Lanez is seeking probation and a drug treatment program.

-Providing updates on the court case is Law&Crime reporter Meghann Cuniff who states Lanez’s attorneys, Jose Baez and Ed Welbourn, filed a 41-page memo detailing reasons for the shooting.
-The two-state Lanez was battling alcoholism and included a report from a psychologist in jail citing a traumatic childhood as aiding the condition.
+Previously Lanez’s attorneys, Jose Baez and Ed Welbourn, filed a 41-page memo detailing reasons for the shooting.
+The two state Lanez was battling alcoholism and included a report from a psychologist in jail citing a traumatic childhood as aiding the condition.
 During that childhood, his mother passed away at age 11, and living in a “crack-infested” neighborhood.

 The report also states that after Lanez became successful, he leaned on alcohol and weed to deal with his past.
 The team also pointed to Lanez’s community service as a reason.